opencord/docs/profiles/seba/siab.md

 few other software packages.

-The server or VM on which you are installing SEBA-in-a-Box should have at least two CPU cores, 8GB RAM, and 30GB disk space.  *Apparmor and SELinux should be disabled.*
+The server or VM on which you are installing SEBA-in-a-Box should have at least two CPU cores, 8GB RAM, and 30GB disk space.

 ### Kubernetes